shevchenkobn/meteorology-viz/README.md

 npm run build
 ```

-The project uses React.JS, Antd design, Vega (D3), RxJS and a set of helper libraries.
+The project uses React.JS, MaterialUI, VegaJS and a set of helper libraries.

 However, it uses WebPack, TypeScript, SCSS for building from the sources.
 For code linting _eslint_ with _prettier_ is used.